carbon-language/carbon-lang/docs/design/values.md

 raw pointer arithmetic is expected to be provided at some point, but through specialized constructs given the specialized nature of these operations.

-> TODO: Add explicit designs for these use cases and link to them here.
+**Future work:** Add explicit designs for these use cases and link to them here.

 ### Reference types